anchore/webinar-demo/docs/04-policy-enforcement.md

 9. Policy blocks unauthorized images reaching registry
 10. Don’t pass builds that violate CVE thresholds

+> [!TIP]
+> For a visual walkthrough checkout the [Policy enforcement workshop materials](https://viperr.anchore.com/policy/).

 ## Lab Exercises

 Once an image has been analyzed and its content has been discovered, categorized, and processed, the results can be evaluated against a user-defined set of checks to give a final pass/fail recommendation for an image.
 Anchore Enterprise policies are how users describe which checks to perform on what images and how the results should be interpreted.

-A policy is made up from a set of rules that are used to perform an evaluation a container image.
+A policy is made up from a set of rules that are used to perform an evaluation of a container image.
 The rules can define checks against an image for things such as:

 - Security vulnerabilities
 - Package allowlists and denylists